 Quite apart from the social, behavioural and hygienic implications of owning an entire (unspeyed) female cat are the numerous health benefits that a speyed cat will enjoy.
 Speying dramatically reduces the risk of mammary tumours and stops your cat from potentially spraying indoors.
 Speying your cat also prevents pyometra which is a potentially be life threatening infection of the womb (uterus).

 So what does the procedure involve?

-The majority of cats in the UK are flanked spayed; this involves a small incision on one side of the flank of the animal, as shown by the diagram below.
+The majority of cats in the UK are flanked spayed; this involves a small incision on one side of the flank of the animal.

 With a flank incision there is reduced tension on the incision as there is no weight from the abdominal contents.
 The incision tends to be smaller, requiring less suture material to be placed underneath the skin.
 This minimises the risk of reactions to the suture material, and also reduce the risk of post-operative infections.
 It is also possible to perform this procedure via a midline incision (running from front to back, just behind the “belly button”).
 Your vet will determine which procedure will be most suitable depending on the individual case.
 The recovery time for the spey procedure is generally 5-10 days.